Erd\H{o}s-Hajnal problems for posets: Introduction

-\begin{theorem} Let $\dot P$ be a diverse colored poset.
-Then $2n\le \tilde{R}(\dot P,Q_n)\le h(P)n+\dim_2(P)$. \end{theorem} This result is easy to see.
-The lower bound is obtained by a layered coloring of $Q_{2n-1}$, in which vertices $Z$ with $|Z|\le n-1$ are colored in one color and vertices $Z$, $|Z|\ge n$, in the other color.
+This bound has a straightforward proof.
+Say that $\dot P$ contains a red vertex which is larger than some blue vertex.
+The lower bound is obtained from a layered coloring of $Q_{2n-1}$, in which vertices $Z$ with $|Z|\le n-1$ are colored in red, and vertices $Z$ such that $|Z|\ge n$ in blue.
 The upper bound follows from Lemma 3 in Axenovich and Walzer \cite{AW}.
+We omit the details.